-If you are an organ enthusiast like the team here at Viscount Organs, you know how hard it can be to go a long time without practicing!
-In fact, most of our clients practice daily to ensure that they stay on top of their technique and their skills.
-However, sometimes we can’t practice for whatever reason.
-Whether you are sick and bedridden, or you’re just away on vacation without access to a digital organ, how can you still practice?
+If you are an organ enthusiast like the team here at Viscount Organs, you know how difficult it can be to go even a short time without practicing.
+In fact, many of our clients practice daily to stay sharp and maintain their technique.
+Still, there are moments when practice simply is not possible.
+Whether you are sick and confined to bed or traveling without access to a digital organ, you may wonder how to keep your skills intact.

 Learn by Listening